klin13588/Drexel-Drift/README.md

-# Drexel Drift by BBB studios
+# Drexel Drift by BBB Studios

 Drexel Drift is a 3D racing game developed in Unity 3D using car assets modeled in Blender and tracks built using Unity plugins.